-(2) Credit represents the weighted average of minimum rating for rated assets, the loan-to-value ratio (based on the appraised value at the time of purchase or refinancing) for non-rated commercial assets, or the FICO score for non-rated residential assets.
-Ratings provided above were determined by third party rating agencies, represent the most recent credit ratings available as of the reporting date and may not be current.

-(3) Weighted average life is based on the timing of expected principal reduction on the asset.

-(4) Represents non-consolidated CDO securities, excluding nine securities with a zero value, which had an aggregate face amount of \$115.3 million.

-- (5) Represents \$25.8 million of equity investment in a real estate owned property and \$34.0 million relating to a linked transaction. - (6) Face amount of senior housing and golf investments represents the gross carrying amount, including intangibles, and excludes accumulated depreciation and amortization. - (7) Our subprime mortgage loans subject to call option are excluded from the presentation of our consolidated investment portfolio because they represent an option, not an obligation, to repurchase loans and the option is a noneconomic interest until exercised, and is offset by a liability in an amount equal to the GAAP asset on the consolidated balance sheet.
+- (1) Net of impairment. - (2) Credit represents the weighted average of minimum rating for rated assets, the loan-to-value ratio (based on the appraised value at the time of purchase or refinancing) for non-rated commercial assets, or the FICO score for non-rated residential assets.
+Ratings provided above were determined by third party rating agencies, represent the most recent credit ratings available as of the reporting date and may not be current. - (3) Weighted average life is based on the timing of expected principal reduction on the asset. - (4) Represents non-consolidated CDO securities, excluding eight securities with a zero value, which had an aggregate face amount of \$112.5 million. - Represents an equity investment in a real estate owned property. - (6) Face amount of senior housing and golf investments represents the gross carrying amount, including intangibles, and excludes accumulated depreciation and amortization. - (7) Our subprime mortgage loans subject to call option are excluded from the presentation of our consolidated investment portfolio because they represent an option, not an obligation, to repurchase loans and the option is a noneconomic interest until exercised, and is offset by a liability in an amount equal to the GAAP asset on the consolidated balance sheet.